ardauzunoglu/Bernard/README.md

 Error handling can and should be improved.

+Various and better commands are on the way.
+Stay tuned!

 ### Amaç

 Bernard gTTS kullanılarak geliştirilen bir sesli asistan.
 Verdiğiniz basit, belli başlı görevleri gerçekleştirir.